International Market Development Fund

 Is it a strong idea?
 We look for the following indicators:

 - The presenter/platform/market has a good reputation.

 - The work being presented/represented is appropriate for this presenter/market.

-- The opportunity is aligned with the applicant’s international strategy/goals or a clear rationale has been provided why this opportunity is important.
+- The opportunity is aligned with the applicant’s international strategy/goals or a clear rationale has been provided as to why this opportunity is important.

 Can it be achieved?
 We look for the following indicators: